-Mongolia & the Naadam festival inclusions:
+Mongolia & the Naadam Festival tour inclusions

-- Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)
+Return international flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

-- English speaking National Escort (if your group is 10 or more passengers) or Local Guides
+- English-speaking National Escort (If your group is 10 or more passengers)

-- Visa fees for Australian passport holders

-- Specialist advice from our experienced travel consultants

-- Comprehensive travel guides

-The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.
+Personal expenditures e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late checkout and other items not specified on the itinerary are at your own expense.

-Immerse Yourself - Go Beyond Tours:
+Immerse Yourself Tours